 Kingston flexing at Children's Memorial Hermann HospitalA passion for innovative solutions, a desire to provide hope to children who previously had none, outside-the-box thinking, and quality outcomes – these are the hallmarks of the Children’s Heart Institute, a collaboration between Children’s Memorial Hermann Hospital and McGovern Medical School at UTHealth Houston.
 Nine-year-old Kingston Murriel of Brandon, Miss., is one of many children to benefit from the skill of this affiliated Houston team.

-Born with a hypoplastic left ventricle too small to function normally, Kingston was treated in Jackson by Jorge D. Salazar, MD, and Avichal Aggarwal, MD.
-At the time, both physicians were located at an institution in Mississippi before being recruited to McGovern Medical School at UTHealth Houston in 2017 and 2020, respectively.
-Now, Dr. Salazar is professor and chief of pediatric and congenital heart surgery at McGovern Medical School and Children’s Memorial Hermann Hospital, and Dr. Aggarwal serves an associate professor of pediatric cardiology at McGovern Medical School and a pediatric cardiologist affiliated with Children’s Memorial Hermann Hospital.
-“When Kingston was born, our goal was to give him the opportunity to live a full life by restoring normal heart function with the greatest degree of safety,” says Dr. Salazar, who is also the executive co-director of the Children’s Heart Institute.
+Born with a hypoplastic left ventricle too small to function normally, Kingston was treated in Jackson by Avichal Aggarwal, MD who worked closely with the affiliated cardiovascular surgery team.
+At the time, Dr. Aggarwal was located at an institution in Mississippi before being recruited to McGovern Medical School at UTHealth Houston in 2020.
+Dr. Aggarwal now serves as an associate professor of pediatric cardiology at McGovern Medical School and a pediatric cardiologist affiliated with Children’s Memorial Hermann Hospital.

-Kingston underwent his first surgery in Mississippi with Dr. Salazar 3 days after his birth on Aug.
+Kingston underwent his first surgery in Mississippi 3 days after his birth on Aug.
 6, 2012, followed by two additional staged surgeries over the next several years.
-As part of his third surgery, Dr. Salazar used an innovative left ventricular recruiting procedure to direct blood into his small left ventricle.
-“We want to give as many kids as possible the most normal heart achievable,” he says.
+As part of his third surgery, an innovative left ventricular recruiting procedure to direct blood into his small left ventricle.
+“The goal has been to give as many kids as possible the most normal heart achievable,” the team explains.
 “Although not all children are candidates for a biventricular repair, many are.
 In Kingston’s case, the blood flow directed into his left ventricle stimulated his left heart to grow so much over time that we were able to create a normal heart.”

-Since both Dr. Salazar and Dr. Aggarwal were now practicing at Children’s Memorial Hermann Hospital and had treated Kingston from birth in Mississippi, they discussed their belief that Kingston’s heart had grown enough to undergo a final surgery, a biventricular conversion, or conversion to a two-ventricle heart.
+Since Dr. Aggarwal was practicing at Children’s Memorial Hermann Hospital and had treated Kingston from birth in Mississippi, he and the affiliated cardiovascular surgery team discussed their belief that Kingston’s heart had grown enough to undergo a final surgery, a biventricular conversion, or conversion to a two-ventricle heart.
 As co-leads of the Pediatric Biventricular Repair Program in the Children’s Heart Institute, they agreed Kingston was ready.

 Kingston with his momKingston’s parents brought him to Children’s Memorial Hermann Hospital in November 2021 for a better opportunity at a stronger, healthier future, knowing that the affiliated team at the Children’s Heart Institute would treat Kingston just like their own.